 Destinations in the Natural Park

-- Cabo da Roca - the westermost point of Mainland Europe, how to stunning cliffs and coast line.
+- Cabo da Roca - the westernmost point of Mainland Europe, home to stunning cliffs and coastline.

 - West coast of Sintra Cascais National Park - amazing beaches of great variety.
 Don't miss Magoito, one of the most beautiful beaches in Portugal.